Bariatric Surgery Recovery

 Endoscopic Sleeve Gastroplasty (ESG)

 The end result of the endoscopic sleeve procedure is very similar to that of gastric sleeve surgery but without any surgery.
-The stomach is made about 70% smaller through the use of sutures and shaped into a banana-like tube but no part of the stomach is cut or removed.
-The surgeon accesses the stomach using an endoscope that is carefully inserted down the patient’s throat so there are no incisions that can get infected or need time to heal.
+Firstly, surgeons use sutures and shape the stomach into a banana-like tube, making it about 70% smaller, without cutting or removing any part of the stomach.
+Additionally, the surgeon carefully inserts an endoscope down the patient’s throat to access the stomach, eliminating the risk of infected incisions or the need for healing time.
 The recovery time is significantly shorter than gastric sleeve surgery and the weight loss potential is very similar.

 Video: ESG Weight Loss Patient Testimonial